cisco-docs/ltrxar-3100-sdwan/.github/ISSUE_TEMPLATE/3-feature-tracker.md

 ---
-name: Feature Tracker
+name: Feature Tracker (Maintainers Only)
 about: Create a main issue that outlines all subtasks (dependencies for feature) as checklist with checkboxes
-title: ''
+title: ""
-labels: 'feature'
+labels: "feature"
-assignees: ''
+assignees: ""
 ---

 ### Pre-requisites